Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 #### Q109.
 What does the -p option add to the output of the `git log` command?

 - [ ] It adds patch output that shows the differences introduced in each commit.
-- [ ] It adds patch output that shows a summary fisting modified files.
+- [x] It adds patch output that shows a summary listing modified files.
 - [ ] It adds padding to the output and displays a histogram showing the number of lines changed in each commit.
 - [ ] It adds the full commit message and notes associated with each commit.